 SB 695 (Gonzalez, D-Long Beach): Department of Transportation: internet website: state highway system data and information.
-(Chapter 629, Statutes of 2023)

 SB 695 requires Caltrans to prepare and make available data and information about projects on the state highway system covering projects between July 1, 2018, and June 30, 2023.
 This information must be provided no later than January 1, 2025.
 This data must include, but is not limited to, all of the following: